Do Membership Inference Attacks Work on Large Language Models?: Membership Inference on LLMs is Difficult

-\shortsection{Results} MIAs perform significantly better when the non-member distribution has a lower \ngram\ overlap \eg\ .516$\rightarrow$.666 in Wikipedia, .690$\rightarrow$.908 in Github, and .512$\rightarrow$.792 in PubMed Central for various attacks.
-This increase is even greater with smaller $n$.
-We speculate the stricter filter yields non-members where any repeated text from member data will be shorter and in unseen contexts, making them farther from member data and causing the model to assign even lower likelihoods.
-Note that decreasing the \ngram\ overlap threshold, especially for smaller $n$, pushes the setting closer to distribution inference \cite{suri2022formalizing}, since the distributions of `member' and `non-member' records are no longer the same.
+\shortsection{Results} MIAs perform significantly better as the non-member distribution concentrates towards lower \ngram\ overlap and further diverges from the natural \ngram\ overlap distribution of non-members from the training distribution \eg\ .516$\rightarrow$.666 in Wikipedia, .690$\rightarrow$.908 in Github, and .512$\rightarrow$.792 in PubMed Central for various attacks.
+This is intuitive as the target model is likely to assign a lower likelihood to non-members further from its training data, making members and non-members more distinguishable.
+Note that decreasing the \ngram\ overlap threshold, especially for smaller $n$, pushes the setting closer to distribution inference \citep{suri2022formalizing}, since the distributions of `member' and `non-member' records are no longer the same.
 We further discuss outlier behavior in \Cref{sec:appendix-other-ngram-takeaways}.

 We note that \ngram\ overlap is an intrinsic property of natural language rather than a problem of the Pile train-test split.
-These splits are already deduplicated at a document level, following standard practice in decontamination~\cite{gao2020pile, gpt3}.
-Nonetheless, the repeating texts across distinct documents are fundamental and natural properties of domain data.
+These splits are already deduplicated at a document level, following standard practice in decontamination~\citep{gao2020pile, gpt3}.
+Nonetheless, repeating texts across distinct documents are fundamental and natural properties of domain data.
 We also note that \ngram\ overlap distribution analysis can help assess how representative of a target domain a set of candidate non-members is when constructing MIA benchmarks.
-Ultimately, we highlight the need to consider the qualities of the data domain, such as \ngram\ overlap, and understand their potential impact on observed MIA performance trends.
+Ultimately, we highlight the need to consider qualities of the data domain, \eg \ngram\ overlap, and understand their potential impact on MIA performance.